EVORA-project/evora-ontology/models/docs/NaturalPartOrigin.md

     multivalued: false
   beforeDate:
     name: beforeDate
-    description: Set to TRUE if a proxy date for the collection date is used
+    description: Set to TRUE if a proxy date for the collection date is used.
     title: before date
     related_mappings:
     - sepio:0000105